kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/eks/_index.en.md

 - Provide Credentials in either of the below mentioned ways:
     - Select a pre-created preset which stores the provider specific credentials.

-      Create a preset on your KKP cluster with `spec.eks.accessKeyID` , `spec.eks.secretAccessKey` and `spec.eks.region`.
     - Manually enter the credentials `Access Key ID`, `Secret Access Key` and select `Region`

 {{% notice info %}}